charlesreid1/2019-snakemake-byok8s/docs/index.md

 ## Getting Up and Running

-See the [Quickstart Guide](quickstart.md) to get up and running with byok8s on an AWS node.
+See the [Quickstart Guide](quickstart.md) to get up and running with byok8s.

 ## How does byok8s work?

-The command line utility requires the user to provide three inputs:
+The command line utility requires the user to provide three input files:

 * A snakemake workflow, via a `Snakefile`
 * A workflow configuration file (JSON)
 * A workflow parameters file (JSON)

-Additionally, the user must have a Kubernetes cluster running.
+Additionally, the user must create the following resources:

-(The approach is for the user to bring their own Kubernetes cluster to the table - hence byok8s = Bring Your Own Kubernetes).
+* A kubernetes cluster up and running
+* An S3 bucket (and AWS credentials to read/write)

+A sample Snakefile, workflow config file, and workflow params file are provided in the `test/` directory.

 The workflow config file specifies which workflow targets and input files to use.